A Hotline between National and Nuclear Command Authorities to Manage Tensions

 Malhotra, “Twenty Years into Nuclear South Asia: Mitigating Dangers Together;” Abassi and Ali, “Twenty Years into Nuclear South Asia: Resuming Dialogue to Stabilize Deterrence;” and O’Donnell, “Twenty Years into Nuclear South Asia: Pathways to Stability.”

-Krepon, Nuclear Risk Reduction in South Asia; and “United States Nuclear Risk Reduction Center.”
+Krepon, Nuclear Risk Reduction in South Asia; and U.S. Department of State, “United States Nuclear Risk Reduction Center.”

 Kanwal, Sharpening the Arsenal; Khan, Eating Grass; and Koithara, Managing India’s Nuclear Forces.